marsbos/es-state/README.md

 ### Features
 * Compact syntax; create store and reducers in one function call.
-* An actions proxy which allows dispatching from everywhere.
+* An actions proxy which allows dispatching actions from everywhere.
-* Observe only slices of your state.
+* Observe only slices of your state instead of invoking all observers on a state change.
 * Optional lit-element/lit-html directive for easy updating from an observer.

 ### Examples